Waiting to Exhale

-Waiting to Exhale is a 1995 American romance film directed by Forest Whitaker (in his feature film directorial debut) and starring Whitney Houston and Angela Bassett.
+Waiting to Exhale is a 1995 American romantic comedy-drama film directed by Forest Whitaker (in his feature film directorial debut) and starring Whitney Houston and Angela Bassett.
 The film was adapted from the 1992 novel of the same name by Terry McMillan.
 Lela Rochon, Loretta Devine, Dennis Haysbert, Michael Beach, Gregory Hines, Donald Faison, and Mykelti Williamson rounded out the rest of the cast.
 The original music score was composed by Kenneth "Babyface" Edmonds.
-The story centers on four women living in the Phoenix, Arizona, area and their relationships with men and one another.
-All of them are "holding their breath" until the day they can feel comfortable in a committed relationship with themselves.
+The story centers on four women living in the Phoenix metropolitan area and their relationships with men and one another.

 Plot

 Four friends (Savannah, Robin, Bernadine, and Gloria) get together frequently to support one another and listen to each other vent about life and love.
 They each want to be in a romantic relationship, but they each have difficulties finding a good man.

 Successful television producer Savannah "Vannah" Jackson believes that one day her married lover will leave his wife for her.
 She later realizes that he won't, and that she must find her own man who will love her for who she really is.

-Bernadine "Bernie" Harris, who abandoned her career and dreams of having a catering business, instead raised a family and supported her husband John in building his business.
+Bernadine "Bernie" Harris, abandoned her career and dreams of having a catering business, instead raised a family and supported her husband John in building his business.
 He announces he is leaving her for a white woman with whom he works, sending her into an emotional tailspin that culminates in the two fighting over their assets after she burns his car, clothes and some of his other belongings, and then sells the rest of his things for a dollar each, and he retaliates by draining their bank accounts.

 Robin Stokes is a high-powered executive and the long-time mistress of married Russell.
 After dumping him, she has problems finding someone suitable.

 Beauty salon owner Gloria "Glo" Matthews is a single mother.
 Her ex-husband and the father of her son tells her that he was always bisexual and now realizes he is gay.
 Gloria eventually falls in love with a new neighbor, Marvin King.

 The situations all resolve themselves for the better.
 Savannah ends up permanently dumping her married lover.
-Bernadine gets a large divorce settlement from her ex-husband and finds love with a widowed civil rights attorney who encourages her to pursue her catering dream.
+Bernadine gets a large divorce settlement from her ex-husband and finds love with a married civil rights attorney who has a terminally ill wife at home, but encourages her to pursue her catering dream.
 Robin ends up pregnant by her married lover, but dumps him, and chooses to raise the baby on her own.
 Gloria apologizes to her neighbor for snapping at him when he suggested that she should let her son grow up and experience the world.
 She learns not to be so protective of her son and lets him go on an "Up with People" trip to Spain.
 She finds love while learning to take care of herself rather than being self-sacrificing in her devotion to her son and her business.